US jet shoots down unknown object flying off Alaska coast

-White House National Security Council spokesman John Kirby said the object was downed because it was flying at about 40,000 feet and posed a “reasonable threat” to the safety of civilian flights, not because of any knowledge that it was engaged in surveillance.
+White House National Security Council spokesman John Kirby said the object was downed because it was flying at about 40,000 feet (13,000 meters) and posed a “reasonable threat” to the safety of civilian flights, not because of any knowledge that it was engaged in surveillance.
+Asked about the object's downing, Biden on Friday said only that “It was a success.”

-There were few answers about the object and the White House drew distinctions between the two episodes.
-Officials couldn’t say if the unknown object downed Friday contained any surveillance equipment, where it came from or what purpose it had.
+The twin downings in such close succession are extraordinary, and reflect heightened concerns over China's surveillance program and public pressure on Biden to take a tough stand against it.
+Still, there were few answers about the unknown object downed Friday and the White House drew distinctions between the two episodes.
+Officials couldn’t say if the latest object contained any surveillance equipment, where it came from or what purpose it had.

 The Pentagon on Friday declined to provide a more precise description of the object, only saying that U.S. pilots who flew up to observe it determined it didn’t appear to be manned.
 Officials said the object was far smaller than the previous balloon, did not appear to be maneuverable and was traveling at a much lower altitude.